REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     yum install tomcat
     ```

+    > **Note**
-    Historically, this document was recommending to install Tomcat7 from JPackage.
+    > Historically, this document was recommending to install Tomcat7 from JPackage.
 As this document is being updated for CentOS/RHEL 7, and the default tomcat on these systems is version 7, this is no longer needed.
 (Also, the JPackage repository appears to be no longer maintained).
 And even for CentOS/RHEL 6, EPEL now provides Tomcat7.
 The original instructions are at [Install Tomcat 7 on CentOS 6](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815539013/Install+Tomcat+7+on+CentOS+6)

 ## Local configuration